stfc/PSyclone/doc/developers.rst

 Module: dynamo0p3
 =================

-Specialises various classes from the `psyclone.psyGen` module in order to support the Dynamo 0.3 API.
+Specialises various classes from the ``psyclone.psyGen`` module in order to support the Dynamo 0.3 API.

-When constructing the PSy-layer routine for each Invoke, there are various groups of related quantities for which variables must be declared and initialised.
-Each of these groupings is managed by a distinct sub-class of the `DynCollection` class:
+When constructing the the Fortran subroutine for either an Invoke or Kernel stub (see :ref:`stub-generation`), there are various groups of related quantities for which variables must be declared and (for Invokes) initialised.
+Each of these groupings is managed by a distinct sub-class of the ``DynCollection`` abstract class:

 .. autoclass:: psyclone.dynamo0p3.DynCollection
    :members:
    :private-members:
    :noindex:

-For instance, the `psyclone.dynamo0p3.DynDofmaps` class is responsible for managing all dofmap-related quantities.
+A concrete sub-class of ``DynCollection`` must provide implementations of the ``_stub_declarations``, ``_invoke_declarations`` and, if necessary, ``initialisation`` methods.

-Although instances of `DynCollection` handle all declarations and initialisation, there remains the problem of constructing the list of arguments for a kernel (or kernel stub).
-The `psyclone.dynamo0p3.ArgOrdering` base class provides support for this:
+Although instances of ``DynCollection`` handle all declarations and initialisation, there remains the problem of constructing the list of arguments for a kernel (or kernel stub).
+The ``psyclone.dynamo0p3.ArgOrdering`` base class provides support for this:

 .. autoclass:: psyclone.dynamo0p3.ArgOrdering
     :members: